Astra theme is one of the most popular and downloadable WordPress themes today. It’s used on over 1 million websites and the number is growing.

-The free version offers all the necessary features and options you need but pro extends its capabilities and offers much more.
+The free version offers all the necessary features and options you need but the pro version extends its capabilities and offers much more options.

-Now that you understand a little about the Astra theme is and it’s time to dive deep and break down all of its features, pros & cons.
+Now that you understand a little about the Astra theme, it’s time to dive deeper and break down all of its features, pros & cons.

 Astra has a very clean and easy-to-navigate customizer.
-It is divided into different sections such as global, blog, sidebar, header builder, etc.
+It’s broken into different sections such as global, blog, sidebar, header builder, etc.

-It allows you to choose typography and size for different headings and paragraphs.
+It allows you to choose typography and sizes for different headings and paragraphs.
 Also, you can change the width and layouts of different pages.

-Also, you are able to change colors for different elements but it’s very simple.
+Also, you can change colors for different elements but it’s very plain.
 And that was one of the things I have never liked in Astra.

 Some other themes offer more complex and diverse color settings.
 It is not bad but it can be improved.

 Also, blog archive and single blog page settings are very limited with the free version.
-Almost every popular themes offer much more powerful customize settings in this department.
+Almost every popular themes offer much more powerful customize settings in this area.

 The only things you can control are width, font sizes, and show or hide elements like featured image, title, and meta.
-Also, it can display posts only in one style – list.
+Also, it can display posts only in a list style.

 But they really improved the header & footer builder.
 It is like Blocksy & Kadence where you can add different elements to the header or footer.
 It works like a drag & drop builder.

-You are able to add elements like menu, search, button, social, widgets, etc. And it is very easy.
+You can add elements like menu, search, button, social, widgets, etc. And it is very easy to manage.
 Just click the + symbol and add whatever you want.

-I really liked this feature and I’m very satisfied that they improved it because previously you could create a very simple header and footer.
+I really like this feature and I’m very satisfied that they improved it because previously you could create only a simple header and footer.
 I hope they will update the blog section too.

-Other features in the customizer are defaults.
+Other features in the customizer are basic.
 You can edit sidebars, menus, add widgets, and custom CSS.

 All in all, Astra has a good but simple customizer.
 Not as powerful as other popular themes.
-Nothing new or different.
+Nothing new or unique.

 But Astra was always known for its speed and how lightweight it is.
-The website says that it is less than 50KB and loads in 0.5s.
+On Astra’s official website, it says that it’s less than 50KB and loads in 0.5s.
 Let’s test it.

 I will use GTmetrix for the speed test and will test the clean Astra theme, a page built with Gutenberg, and a page built with Elementor.

 No caching or other optimization plugins will be installed.
-I want to know how fast it is and how it handles page builders.
+I want to know how fast it is and how well it works with page builders.

 Also Read: Elementor vs Gutenberg: Speed Test

 The page size was 41.4KB and had 8 total requests.
 Page loaded in 1s.
-I used shared hosting for testing and perhaps with powerful hosting, load speed will be lower.
+I used shared hosting for testing and perhaps with powerful hosting, load speed will be faster.